Lordakius/blizz_eulas/EU_jan_2022.md

                     such as access to in-Game auction houses and/or terminating the Account, subject to the terms of Section 10.B.ii. below.

-            3.  **Advertising.** The Platform may incorporate third-party technology that enables advertising on the Platform and/or in certain Games playable on the Platform, which may be downloaded temporarily to your personal computer and replaced during online game play.
-                As part of this process, Blizzard and/or its authorized third-party advertisers may collect standard information
-                that is sent when your personal computer connects to the Internet including your Internet protocol (IP) address.
+        2.  **Advertising.** The Platform may incorporate third-party technology that enables advertising on the Platform and/or in certain Games playable on the Platform, which may be downloaded temporarily to your personal computer and replaced during online game play.
+As part of this process, Blizzard and/or its authorized third-party advertisers may collect standard information that is sent when your personal computer connects to the Internet including your Internet protocol (IP) address.

-            4.  **User Created or Uploaded Content.** The Platform may provide you an opportunity to upload and display content on the Platform, such as on the Blizzard forums, and/or as part of a Game, including the compilation, arrangement or display of such content (collectively, the "User Content").
+        3.  **User Created or Uploaded Content.** The Platform may provide you an opportunity to upload and display content on the Platform, such as on the Blizzard forums, and/or as part of a Game, including the compilation, arrangement or display of such content (collectively, the "User Content").
 User Content specifically does not include a Custom Game, as defined in Section 1.D.ii.1. below.
 You hereby grant Blizzard a perpetual (or for the maximum period of time permitted under applicable law), irrevocable, worldwide, fully paid up, non-exclusive, sub-licensable, right and license to exploit the User Content and all elements thereof, in any and all media, formats and forms, known now or hereafter devised.
-                Blizzard shall have the unlimited right to copy, reproduce, fix, modify, adapt, translate, reformat,
-                prepare derivatives, add to and delete from, rearrange and transpose, manufacture, publish, distribute, sell,
-                license, sublicense, transfer, rent, lease, transmit,
-                make publicly available, publicly display, publicly
-                perform, provide access to, broadcast, and practice the User Content as well as all modified and derivative works thereof and any and all elements contained therein, and use or incorporate a portion or portions of the User Content or the elements thereof in conjunction with or into any other material.
+Blizzard shall have the unlimited right to copy, reproduce, fix, modify, adapt, translate, reformat, prepare derivatives, add to and delete from, rearrange and transpose, manufacture, publish, distribute, sell, license, sublicense, transfer, rent, lease, transmit, make publicly available, publicly display, publicly perform, provide access to, broadcast, and practice the User Content as well as all modified and derivative works thereof and any and all elements contained therein, and use or incorporate a portion or portions of the User Content or the elements thereof in conjunction with or into any other material.
 You represent and warrant that the User Content does not infringe upon the copyright, trademark, patent, trade secret or other intellectual property and/or personality rights of any third party.
-You further represent and warrant that you will not use or contribute User Content that is unlawful, tortious, defamatory, obscene, invasive of the privacy of another person, threatening, harassing,
-                abusive, hateful, racist or otherwise objectionable or inappropriate.
+You further represent and warrant that you will not use or contribute User Content that is unlawful, tortious, defamatory, obscene, invasive of the privacy of another person, threatening, harassing, abusive, hateful, racist or otherwise objectionable or inappropriate.
 Blizzard may remove any User Content and any related content or elements from the Platform at its sole discretion.
 You hereby agree not to be identified as the author of the User Content.
 In the event you upload or otherwise transmit to Blizzard any concepts, ideas, or feedback relating to the Platform, you shall not be entitled to any compensation for any such submission, unless expressly agreed between you and Blizzard, and Blizzard may freely use any such submission in any manner it deems appropriate.
 Any such submission by you shall not create any contractual relationship between you and Blizzard.
 Except to the extent that any such waiver is prohibited by law, you hereby waive the benefit of any provision of law known as \"moral rights\" or \"droit moral\" or any similar law in any country of the world.
             Depending on the content, additional Terms may apply.

-            5.  **Real ID Feature and Identity Disclosure**.
-The Platform allows you to disclose your real identity to other users of the Platform through the "Real ID Friends" feature.
+        4.  **Real ID Feature and Identity Disclosure.** The Platform allows you to disclose your real identity to other users of the Platform through the "Real ID Friends" feature.
 If you use the Real ID feature and opt-in to a request to be "Real ID Friends" with another user, that user will be able to see your real name and online status.
 If you are a parent or legal guardian and if you provide your approval to allow your minor child to use your Account, please be aware that your child may opt in to the Real.
 YOU OPT-IN TO THE REAL ID FEATURE, THOSE PEOPLE YOU DESIGNATE AS A "REAL ID FRIEND" WILL BE ABLE TO SEE THE NAMES OF YOUR OTHER "REAL ID FRIENDS," AND YOUR NAME AND ONLINE STATUS WILL BE VISIBLE BY THOSE PEOPLE THAT YOUR "REAL ID FRIENDS" HAVE DESIGNATED USING THE SAME FEATURE.
 You may opt out of the Real ID feature in your Batte.net Account settings at any time by deleting all Real ID Friends from your Account.

-            6.  **Blizzard Television Service**: Upon your association of a World of Warcraft or StarCraft II: Wings of Liberty Game license with your Account, or by ordering any online services related to World of Warcraft or StarCraft II: Wings of Liberty, you shall receive as part of the fees paid for the online services, access to the online game(s) and access to a television service (ESL Turtle TV), which is an IP TV service featuring, among other content, Blizzard games, Blizzard products and other Blizzard related content.
+        5.  **Blizzard Television Service:** Upon your association of a World of Warcraft or StarCraft II: Wings of Liberty Game license with your Account, or by ordering any online services related to World of Warcraft or StarCraft II: Wings of Liberty, you shall receive as part of the fees paid for the online services, access to the online game(s) and access to a television service (ESL Turtle TV), which is an IP TV service featuring, among other content, Blizzard games, Blizzard products and other Blizzard related content.

-        2.  **Game Features.**
+        6.  **Game Features.**

             1.  **Game Editors.** Certain Games include editing software (hereafter referred as "Game Editor(s)") that will allow you to create custom games, levels, maps, scenarios or